cncf/cnf-testbed/comparison/kubecon18-chained_nf_test/openstack/README.md

-# Install OpenStack on Packet.net bare metal with Chef
+# Install OpenStack on Equinix Metal bare metal with Chef

-To launch OpenStack in Packet, we'll leverage a number of tools in order to automate as much of the process as possible.
+To launch OpenStack in [Equinix Metal](https://metal.equinix.com/), we'll leverage a number of tools in order to automate as much of the process as possible.
 This will inculde:

 * Terraform
 * Ansible